reinoud/demotyper/README.md

 # Demotyper for Python

+Do you give presentations where you switch from slides to a terminal screen to do an interactive demo?

+Do these demo's sometimes fail?
+Do you suddenly make lots of typo's?
+Does this take you out of concentration?

+### then this is the tool for you!

 This is an improved version of hkrtpr, intended to 'demo' typing in a terminal window

 Invoke with a source file to control what gets typed to the screen.

     demotyper.py -f /path/to/src/file

+The screen wil clear, and the sourcefile will be displayed on the screen, with a few characters per keystroke.
+Just like you are typing them, but without any typo's!

 Note: at the end of the file a capital Q is needed to exit, to make sure your screen is not suddenly empty again :-)